Don Giovanni: Act 2

 Don Giovanni wanders into a graveyard.
-Leporello happens along and the two reunite.
+Leporello arrives and the two reunite.
 Leporello tells Don Giovanni of his brush with danger, and Don Giovanni laughingly taunts him, saying that he took advantage of his disguise as Leporello by trying to seduce one of Leporello's girlfriends.
 The voice of the statue interrupts and warns Don Giovanni that his laughter will not last beyond sunrise.
 At the command of his master, Leporello reads the inscription upon the statue's base: "Here am I waiting for revenge against the scoundrel who killed me" ("Dell'empio che mi trasse al passo estremo qui attendo la vendetta").
 The servant trembles, but Don Giovanni scornfully orders him to invite the statue to dinner, and threatens to kill him if he does not.
 Leporello makes several attempts to invite the statue to dinner, but is too frightened to complete the invitation (Duet: "O, statua gentilissima" – "Oh most noble statue").
 Don Giovanni invites the statue to dinner himself.
 Much to his surprise, the statue nods its head and responds affirmatively.